UFO-Studios/AlienBot-Discord/README.md

 ## Todo

-1. Linking a nicer DB, like mongo or sql. (currently using firebase)
+1. Linking a nicer DB, like mongo or sql (currently using firebase)

 2. leveling system.